The Dark Knight (2008)

 - Two-Face's descent into madness is chilling and may be difficult to watch for some viewers.

 - The appearances of the super-villains in the film can be disturbing.
-The Scarecrow's burlap mask is creepy, and Two-Face's scarred face is gruesome.
-Of course, the Joker's makeup and Glasgow smile are extremely scary, especially for younger viewers.
+Two-Face's scarred and burnt face is gruesome to look at.
+Of course, the Joker's makeup and scar covered smile are extremely scary, especially for younger viewers.

 - The Joker's bizarre, nihilistic personality is terrifying.